top of page

 Strength in Vulnerability: Rambo’s Mental Health Warrior Poem on Embracing Emotions

-So there I was, making a quick pit stop at the library — expecting a quiet escape from the hustle, maybe a chance to skim through some poetry.
+So there I was, making a quick pit stop at the library — expecting a quiet escape from the hustle, maybe even a chance to skim through some poetry.

 But what do I find instead?
 John Rambo.